 Causes of the French Revolution

-Origins: The Causes of the French Revolution
+Origins: Understanding the Causes of the French Revolution

 1. Deregulation of the Grain Industry and the Public Reaction